CameronP2018/Cognito-email-mfa/README.md

 Doing this as proof of concept for a work project.
 The project is very simple and doesnt have any fancy frontend frameworks to use so i will be doing this with the Amazon Cognito Identity sdk.

+Found that there weren't any examples of setting up email MFA with the SDK whilst researching so hopefully this helps anyone who comes across it!

 The sign in authentication flow is:

 user enters username and password